storiesforearth/storiesforearth.github.io/_posts/2022-04-20-g-g-kellner-interview.md

 layout: episode
 episode-number: 9
 season: 3
 title: Interview | G.G.
-Kellner, Author of "Hope, A History of the Future"
+Kellner, Author of Hope, A History of the Future
 excerpt: G.G.
 Kellner joins the podcast to discuss her debut novel, Hope, A History of the Future.
 She and Forrest discuss hope, resilience, and how to build a better world.
 author: Forrest Brown
 publication-date: 2022-04-20